mcfrith/seg-suite/README.rst

       absolute strands then keep them, else if the input has relative strands make the first segment forward-stranded.

+-a  Add an extra segment to the end of each seg line, showing the
+    alignment number and position in the alignment.
+This may be useful for knowing which seg lines came from the same alignment.
+    Currently, this option only affects lastTab, maf, and psl formats.

 The next options affect bed, genePred and gtf formats only.
 For these formats, the default is to get the exons.